 Lehner has written four books, Historia Magistra.
 Beiträge zur Archivgeschichte des Kollegiatstifts Straubing (Nordhausen: Bautz, 2003), Kant’s Concept of Providence (Leiden and Boston: Brill, 2007), and most recently Enlightened Monks.
 The German Benedictines, 1740-1803 (Oxford University Press: 2011; paperback: 2013), and Monastic Prisons and Torture Chambers.
 Crime and Punishment in European Monasteries, 1600-1800 (Eugene/OR: Cascade Books, 2013).
 Enlightened Monks was awarded the 2012 Gilmary Shea Award of the American Catholic Historical Association for the "most distinguished and original" book on the history of the Catholic Church published in 2010/11.
 He is currently finishing a book on “Catholic Reform.
 A Global History, 1740-1800”.

-Lehner works currently on three book projects, namely a history of Catholic exegesis, a book on confessionally mixed monasteries in Early Modern Times, and a book on the moral improvements of the clergy following the Council of Trent.
+Lehner works currently on three book projects, namely a history of Catholic women in the Age of Enlightenment, a handbook on women spiritualities in the Enlightenment, and a book on Catholicism and Nazi-ideology.

 Together with Jeffrey Burson he has co-edited a collection of 25 essays on the diverse intellectual landscape of Catholic Enlightenment, Enlightenment in Catholic Europe.
 A Transnational History (University of Notre Dame Press: 2014).

 He is the main organizer of the Oxford Handbook of Early Modern Theology, 1600-1800, the first trans-confessional handbook of this crucial phase of Christian theology (online 2013; in print: 2014/15), which he coedits with Richard Muller and A.G.
 Roeber.